yli082/ucr-cs100/tutorials/tut/tut.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`$ gdb -quiet <program>` or `$ gdb -q <program>`

-If you don't want your terminal to be flooded with nonsensemoo, then you can use this flag.
-This flag can be placed anywhere except after a --args flag.
+If you don't want your terminal to be flooded with nonsense, then you can use this flag.
+It omits the many lines of text explaining legal issues.
+This flag can be placed anywhere except after the --args flag.

 You can also chain flags together.